What is included in the tour price?

 Do you have a travel protection plan?

 Yes.
-Caravan’s travel protection plan offers peace of mind if you cancel for any reason prior to departure of the tour.
-The travel protection plan also includes Travel Guard’s medical, air, and baggage insurance.
+Caravan’s travel protection plan offers peace of mind if you cancel for any reason whatsoever prior to the departure of the tour.
+The travel protection plan also includes air, baggage, evacuation and medical coverage.
 The cost is $99.
-Find out more
+Find out more.

 Can I use my cell phone on tour?